(it might be a trick question)

 What is the most important task of a blogger?
 How about the most important task of a content marketer?

 Would you say “blogging” and “creating content” respectively?
 What if I told you it was actually neither?
 Sure, blogging is an important part of being a blogger and creating content is an important part of being a content marketer, but neither one is the most important task.
 The most important task of a blogger or a content marketer is… drum roll please… marketing!
-I know that feels kind-of like a trick question now, doesn’t it?
+See, I told you it might be a trick question.